-São Francisco Square in the town of São Cristovão is a World Heritage Site consisting of an open space surrounded by substantial early buildings.
+São Francisco Square in the town of São Cristovão is a World Heritage Site.
+It consists of an open space surrounded by substantial early buildings.
 The complex is a well-preserved example of northeastern Brazil's Spanish colonial and Portuguese Franciscan architecture.

 The square represents a rare example of the fusion of colonial Spanish and Portuguese city planning.
 São Francisco Square is ringed by religious, administrative, and residential structures; in time, additional religious and residential structures were constructed just beyond the square proper.

-Buildings such as São Francisco Church and convent, the Church and Santa Casa da Misericórdia, and the Provincial Palace.
+Buildings include São Francisco Church and Convent, the Church and Santa Casa da Misericórdia, and the Provincial Palace.
 Associated houses of different historical periods surround the square, including relevant civil and religious institutional buildings.